03 AP Dining Chair Isometric

 The Aditya Prakash Collection: Seats for Conversation

-Born in 1924 in the north Indian city of Muzaffarnagar and trained in London as an architect, Aditya Prakash was a junior architect at the Chandigarh Capitol office under Le Corbusier and Pierre Jeanneret.
+Born in 1924 in the north Indian city of Muzaffarnagar and trained in London as an architect, Aditya Prakash was a junior architect at the Chandigarh Capital office under Le Corbusier and Pierre Jeanneret.
 His later work reflected the modernist ideals imbibed in these early years of training and, along with the likes of Achyut Kanvinde and B.V.
 Doshi, Praksh is often described as one of India’s first modernist architects.
 Despite his repute, however, much remains unknown about his oeuvre, which includes his experiments with furniture making – showcased in the Aditya Prakash Collection by Phantom Hands.

 Read Journal